 WOMEN'S RUGBY GROWTH

 Women's rugby has been acknowledged as an 'Emerging Sport' by the NCAA which adds to the belief that rugby will become a full varsity sport at both the male and female levels in years to come.
 For now, it is primarily a club sport on the rise.
 However, for the best student athletes there are some amazing opportunities.
-The top flight competition is D1 Elite which includes many of programs that compete in the D1A men's division.
+One of the top flight competition is D1 Elite which includes many of programs that compete in the D1A men's division.